Salivary Glands Long Essays

 • Schilling test

-• It is done to detect vitamin B12 deficiency as well as to distinguish and detect lack of intrinsic factor and malabsorption
+• It is done to detect vitamin B12 deficiency as well as to distinguish and detect a lack of intrinsic factors and malabsorption

 • The test is performed in three stages